newhavenrb/newhavenrb.github.com/README.md

 # newhavenrb.org

-This is the [website of NewHaven.rb](http://newhavenrb.org/), a Ruby users group in New Haven.
+This is the [website of NewHaven.rb](http://newhavenrb.org/), a Ruby users group in New Haven, CT.
 Contributions are welcome!
 See "contributing" (below) for details.

 Want to show up on http://newhavenrb.org/ as a member?
 Get in touch with us and we'll put you on our [Twitter list](http://twitter.com/newhavenrb/community/members).